-You have two deadlines per week so it is important that you check into your course multiple times per week.
+I suggest that members participate at least two times per week.
+It is a good idea to check in early in the deadline period and again closer to the final day of the deadline period.
 This assures that you are an active member of the class throughout the week and have ample opportunity to interact with other members.
-Discussions will be due at midnight.
+Discussions will be due at 12:00 p.m.
+(NOON), so if you work or have classes in the mornings, you may need to set your personal deadline at midnight the night before the noon deadline.
 See the course calendar/checklist for deadlines.

 Discussion posts are not accepted for grading after the deadline.
-Drop policy is if you fail to participate in two (2) discussion grading periods you may be dropped from the course.
+Drop policy is if you fail to participate in 3 discussion grading periods you may be dropped from the course.

-Online Discussions will be graded as follows:
+Online Discussions will require the following:

-Discussion topics are listed in the Learning Module.
+Discussion topics are listed in the Learning Module and in the Discussion link on the left-hand side of the course page.
 Most discussion topics will require viewing a video and the links are provided in the discussion topics instructions.

-Original discussions requirements:
+Original discussions should:

-- Do not use file attachments for discussions. - You must post your original discussion message before you will be able to see the posts of other students. - Be made before the deadline stated on the course calendar/checklist. - Contain a minimum of 200 words. - Be thoughtful, organized, and analyze the information in the video/prompt. - Demonstrate an understanding of the video/prompt and the course material.
+- You must post your original discussion message before you will be able to see the posts of other students. - Be made before the deadline stated on the course calendar/checklist. - Contain a minimum of 200 words. - Be thoughtful, organized, and analyze the information in the video/prompt. - Demonstrate an understanding of the video/prompt and the course material.
 Each video/prompt is chosen because it illustrates at least one topic in the chapter(s) covered for the grading period.
 You are to identify and discuss the topic(s) that are shared content of the video/prompt and the course material.
 Base your discussion post on the material you have read AND watched.
 Show me you have read and understand the course material in your post. - Contain more than just your opinion: justify your statements using course materials. - Do NOT simply state a recap of the video/prompt.
 Everyone should have watched/read the material and I am looking for a deeper level of thought than just stating what was in the video/prompt. - Incorporate and cite information from the textbook, outside academic sources, credible websites, etc. Textbook citations should include the page number(s) and other sources should include citations to show where you located the information.
 Note: Wikipedia is NOT an academic source. - You may include personal experiences and/or reactions.
 CAUTION: remember to use the sociological perspective in all of your course work. - Utilize appropriate language, grammar, and spelling